From Cauchy's determinant formula to bosonic and fermionic immanant identities: Immanant identities for fermionic variables

 \section{Immanant identities for fermionic variables}

-Theorem~\ref{Teven} holds in the case of even/bosonic variables, i.e., where the $u_i, v_j$ all commute among themselves.
-Our next result is an ``odd''/fermionic analogue of Theorem~\ref{Teven}, in which the $u_i$ and $v_j$ pairwise anti-commute: $u_i u_j = - u_j u_i$, and similarly for $v_i, v_j$ and for $u_i, v_j$.
-Throughout this section, we will assume that the ground field has characteristic not $2$.
+Theorem~\ref{Teven0} holds in the case of even/bosonic variables, i.e., where the $u_i, v_j$ all commute among themselves.
+Our next result is an ``odd''/fermionic analogue of Theorem~\ref{Teven0}, in which the $u_i$ and $v_j$ pairwise anti-commute: $u_i u_j = - u_j u_i$, and similarly for $v_i, v_j$ and for $u_i, v_j$.
+(In particular, we also require $u_j^2 = v_j^2 = 0$ for $j \geq 1$.)
+We continue to work with a subgroup $G \leq S_2 \wr S_n$, and with a power series over some $R_\psi$-algebra when dealing with a complex class function $\psi$ of $G$.
+We also fix an ordering of the fermionic variables $u_i$ and the same one for the $v_i$, say increasing indices $(1, 2, \dots, n)$.